WA6YDQ/led/README.md

 There is a man page (led.1).
 Place this file in your /usr/local/man/man1 directory or where you keep your local man pages.

+Update (10/2021): I added a much cleaner version that is c99 compliant.
+It is called led_v3.c Compile with: c99 via: gcc -o led led_v3.c -std=gnu99 -O2 -march=native -Wall -pedantic Note that this is not ansi c code, so won't compile cleanly on strict ansi machines.

 LED has enough commands to write meaningful documents/programs/whatever but not so many that they get in the way.
 A lot of led was written with led.